Eng-RSMY/LearnEDFM/README.md

 What is LearnEDFM?
 ------------------

-LearnEDFM is a MATLAb program solving flow and transport in fractured porous media using the embedded discrete fracture method.
+LearnEDFM is a MATLAB program solving flow and transport in fractured porous media using the embedded discrete fracture method.
 It is targeted at researchers in the field of subsurface simulations who want to understand and apply the embedded discrete fracture model.

 For the impatient:
 ------------------